Raul200400381/Covid-19-Analysis/README.md

 - Pandas, NumPy, Matplotlib, Seaborn (Python libraries)
 - SQLite or any SQL database for running the SQL queries

-### License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 This description provides a clear overview of the contents and usage of the repository.